mohamedattahri/rst/README.md

 		return nil, rst.PreconditionFailed()
     }

-    // Read r.Body and an apply changes to resource
+    // Read r.Body and apply changes to resource
     // then return it
     return resource, nil
 }